FME Version

 Open up the User Parameter Manager and add a new Choice parameter.
 Set the name to TILED and change the Prompt to “Return Tiled Output”.
 Uncheck the Required box.

-Under the Choices area on the right of the User Parameter Manager, add two new Values.
-These will be YES and NO. Set the Default Value to No.
+Under the Choices area on the right of the User Parameter Manager, add two new Values: YES and NO. Set the Default Value to No.

 Go back and open the Tester transformer.
-Now we will create the Test Clause that will decide whether or not the dataset will be merged into one point cloud or not.
+Now, we will create the Test Clause that will decide whether the dataset will be merged into one point cloud.
 Set the test to $(TILED) = NO.

 11. Add PointCloudCombiner